Have a way with words?

 7. Shade Tree Greetings

-This one is a little different than the other ones.
-Here, you don’t get paid for writing, rather you get paid for submitting pictures!
+This one is a little different from the others.
+Here, you don’t get paid for writing; rather, you get paid for submitting pictures!

 These pictures come from, you guessed it, people like you and me.